 The TPNR also forms part of the Associated Private Nature Reserves (APNR), which is a conglomerate of privately owned nature reserves including Klaserie, Umbabat and Balule.
 The APNR is a co-operative organization established to coordinate the interests of its members and to act as a single body in interacting with government entities.
 In 1993, fences between Associated Private Nature Reserves and the Kruger National Park were removed to encourage wildlife migration, and the Greater Kruger National Park was born.
 In December 2018 a landmark Co-operation Agreement was signed with the Kruger National Park.

 The Kruger National Park is one of the largest game reserves in Africa.
 It is situated across the Limpopo and Mpumalanga provinces of South Africa, and its borders stretch up to Zimbabwe in the north and Mozambique in the east.
-Back in 1898 it was known as the Government Wildlife Park.
-It later became the Sabi Game Reserve, and then the Kruger National Park in 1926.
+In 1898 it was known as the Government Wildlife Park and later it became the Sabi Game Reserve, and then the Kruger National Park in 1926.

 The Kruger National Park is the core of the Kruger 2 Canyons and Vhembe UNESCO Man and Biospheres, and the core of the Great Limpopo Transfrontier Conservation Area (GLTP Treaty, 2002).

 Kruger 2 Canyons (K2C) UNESCO Man and Biosphere